zubata88/mdgru/README.rst

 It was also applied in the BraTS 2017 competition, where the information on the exact rank are still unknown.

-Since being published the firs time, the code has been improved on quite a bit, especially to facilitate handling training and testing runs.
-The reported results should still be reproducible though using this implementation.

-The former CAFFE code is not maintained anymore (there are probably breaking changes in CuDNN, not tested), but a snapshot of it is included in this release in the folder tensorflow\_extra\_ops as additional operation for TensorFlow.
+Since being published the first time using a CAFFE implementation, the code has been improved on quite a bit, especially to facilitate handling training and testing runs.
+The reported results should still be reproducible though using this new implementation with TensorFlow and PyTorch.
+(The former CAFFE code is not maintained anymore (there are probably breaking changes in CuDNN, not tested), but a snapshot of it is included in this release in the folder tensorflow\_extra\_ops as additional operation for TensorFlow.)

 The code has been developed in Python==3.5.2.
 It is best to set up a **virtual environment** (e.g. with `conda <https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/>`_) with the mentioned properties in order to develop the deep learning model.
 For this purpose, follow the instructions in the `docs <https://mdgru.readthedocs.io/en/latest/index.html>`_, and install mdgru (together with mvloader) using pip.